dustinpfister/blog_posts/_posts/threejs-spotlights.md

 ## 1 - Basic example of spotlight use

-When starting out with a basic example of  a spotlight in three.js, at a very minimum I would want to create an instance of a spotlight by calling the THREE.SpotLight constructor with the new keyword, and then save that instance to a variable.
-Once I have my instance I would want to change its position using the Object3D position.set method to a point far away from the origin, or position it wherever I want it to be.
-I will then want to also make sure that the spotlight is facing the object that i want to shine light on.
+When starting out with a basic example of a spotlight in three.js, at a very minimum I would want to create an instance of a spotlight by calling the THREE.SpotLight constructor with the new keyword, and then assign that instance to a variable.
+Once I have my instance of a spotlight I would want to change its position using the set method of the instance of Vector3 at the position property of the spotlight to a point far away from the object that I want to shine light on.
+I will then want to also make sure that the spotlight is facing the object that I want to shine light on by one means or another.

 ```js
 // SPOTLIGHT